Robert Romano (ER): Character history

 Romano is introduced in the fourth season's episode "Good Touch, Bad Touch" as a surgical attending sponsoring Elizabeth Corday's internship in the Chicago ER.
-Romano is a brilliant surgeon, but does not get along with the majority of the staff, except for Corday whose early quarreling and professional setbacks at Romano's hands such as discontinuing her fellowship had blossomed into a respected friendship over the years.
-He is portrayed as obnoxious and ambitious, and is eager to jump at the job of interim ER Chief to help weasel his way toward the top of the administrative ladder.
+An insecure, egocentric man, Romano is nonetheless a brilliant surgeon.
+The majority of the staff deeply dislike him for his arrogance, insensitive sarcasm, abrasive and brusque demeanor, and inappropriate remarks towards female staff.
+After the resignation of ER chief David Morgenstern, Romano offers to take the job as a step towards eventually becoming hospital Chief of Staff.

-In the fifth season, Dr. Maggie Doyle accuses Dr. Romano of sexual harassment and when she asks Elizabeth to back up her claims, she decides not to after Romano blackmails Elizabeth about her relationship with Dr. Peter Benton.
-Romano becomes the Acting ER Chief when Dr. Donald Anspaugh mentions he cannot cope with being the Acting Chief as well as his other jobs much to the dismay of the ER staff.
+In the fifth season, Dr. Maggie Doyle accuses Romano of sexual harassment and when she learns Elizabeth Corday had also been sexually harassed, asks for her support.
+Corday withdraws her support after Romano blackmails her about her past relationship with Dr. Peter Benton.
+Romano becomes the Acting ER Chief when Dr. Donald Anspaugh mentions he cannot cope with being the Acting ER Chief as well as hospital Chief of Staff, much to the dismay of the ER staff.

-The character is promoted to series regular in the sixth season.
-He is hired as the new chief of staff, much to the dismay of the entire staff, but it was good news for Elizabeth because he promoted her to Associate Chief of Surgery.
-Kerry Weaver had originally backed him for the job, backstabbing Mark Greene in the process and earning the permanent ER Chief position, but soon becomes disgusted with him after seeing his diabolical ways which included him suspending her later in the season after she treated a comatose, brain-damaged young woman without HMO approval.
-He starts to grow fond of medical student Lucy Knight after she convinces him to do a heart operation on a patient on Christmas Eve.
-He, along with Elizabeth, treats Lucy after she is brutally stabbed by a schizophrenic patient.
-When Lucy dies despite their feverish work to save her, he angrily throws a surgical tray in his grief and, later in the episode, is found by Weaver closing Lucy's chest incision by himself.
+The Romano character is promoted to series regular in the sixth season when he replaces Anspaugh as Chief of Staff; most of the staff are unhappy with his appointment though he promotes Corday to Associate Chief of Surgery.
+Kerry Weaver and Mark Greene agreed to oppose the promotion, but after Greene voiced his opposition in the subsequent meeting Weaver changed her mind and supported him, earning the permanent ER Chief position from Romano and the ire of Greene.
+He becomes fond of medical student Lucy Knight after she convinces him to do a heart operation on a patient on Christmas Eve.
+He and Corday treat Lucy after she is stabbed by a schizophrenic patient.
+When Lucy dies despite their feverish work to save her, he is grief stricken and, later in the episode, is found by Weaver closing Lucy's chest incision by himself.